How To Choose a Virtual Bookkeeper for Your Business

 - Paying bills: Bill pay services are also provided by online bookkeeping services for an additional fee, with the ability to process payments via automated clearing house (ACH) or check.

-- Reports: The complexity of financial reports provided varies, from a basic profit and loss (P&L) statement to reports that are customized for your industry.
+- Reports: The complexity of the financial reports provided varies, from a basic profit and loss (P&L) statement to reports customized for your industry.

 - Tax management: Many online bookkeeping firms also provide tax services, including tax preparation, filing, and advice.